What is a Varicocele?

 A varicocele is a condition where veins become enlarged inside your scrotum (the pouch of skin that holds your testicles).

-Varicoceles form during puberty, and can grow larger and easier to notice over time.
-Varicoceles are more common on the left side of the scrotum.
+They can form during puberty, and can grow larger and easier to notice over time.
+The condition is more common on the left side of the scrotum.
 This is because the male anatomy isn’t the same on both sides.
-Varicoceles can exist on both sides at the same time, but this is rare.
-About 10 to 15 boys out of 100 have a varicocele.
+They can exist on both sides at the same time, but this is rare.
+About 10 to 15 boys out of 100 have suffered from this.
 For a better understanding of the condition please watch the video below.

 Varicoceles are found through self-exam of the scrotum or during a routine doctor’s exam.
 They’ve been described as a “bag of worms” because of how they look and feel.

 I might be suffering from a varicocele, what should I do next?

 If you are suffering or suspect that you are suffering from varicoceles, we advise you too book an appointment see a specialist Urologist/Andrologist.

 Because they can have various degrees of severity and can affect you sperm health it is important that a comprehensive evaluation is carried out.

 Our doctors extensive experience diagnosing and treating of varicocele and our clinic is an international referral centre for patients suffering from the condition.
 During the consultation, your doctor will examine you and your medical history thoroughly, establishing a tailored diagnosis and help you to treat this.